untillpro/assesment-201906-java-int-short/README.md

 You should develop `Convertor` to convert value of `int` type to two `short` values (`crack()` method) and back to orignal value (`uncrack()` method)

-- Please do NOT fork this repo since others will see your results
+- Please do NOT fork this repo since others will see your results, just copy content to your repo
 - Implement [Convertor](src/main/java/Convertor.java)
 - Implement [ConvertorTest](src/test/java/ConvertorTest.java)
 - `gradlew test` should be fine
-- Send `Convertor.java` and `ConvertorTest.java` to us
+- Send result to us

 # Rationale